CIS-5660-Fall-2025/lab01-toolbox-functions/README.md

 3. Modify the base code to create a new flower!
 - Ideas: add additional shapes, create an interior for the flower, change the animation, make your flower explode, add an animated background, use color gradients.

-# Submission
-- Create a pull request to this repository
-- In the README, include the names of both your team members
-- In the README, create a link to your shader toy solutions for these three prompts
-- Make sure all three of your shadertoys are set to UNLISTED or PUBLIC (so we can see them!)